daviditkin/AzureHoundManagedIdentityDeploy/README.md

 ## Permissions DeploymentScript requires
 The `managed-identity-permissions.sh` script will require the following permissions to be assigned to a managed identity.
-The following `az cli` script will assign the appropriate permissions to a managed identity that can be used for deployment.